divyakasa-09/MarketInsightAI/README.md

-# 📊 MarketInsightAI: Real-Time Financial Insights Using Neo4j & Generative AI
+# 📊 MarketInsightAI: Real-Time Financial Insights Using Neo4j & LLaMA

-**MarketInsightAI** is a real-time financial analysis system that scrapes the web for the latest market data, structures it into a knowledge graph using Neo4j, and delivers insightful, context-aware reports using Retrieval-Augmented Generation (RAG) with OpenAI GPT-4o.
+**MarketInsightAI** is a real-time financial analysis system that scrapes the web for market data, structures it into a knowledge graph using Neo4j, and delivers insightful, context-aware reports using Retrieval-Augmented Generation (RAG) powered by **LLaMA** and **LlamaIndex**.

-This project goes beyond simple sentiment classification — it intelligently connects financial data (stocks, sectors, trends) and generates tailored responses based on user queries.
-Whether you're analyzing EV stocks, renewable energy, or AI startups, MarketInsightAI can help you extract actionable insights from real-time data.
+This project intelligently connects financial entities (stocks, sectors, risks, sentiment) and produces tailored, LLM-generated insights for any finance-related query — including trends in EV, renewable energy, and AI startups.

 ---

 ## 🚀 Features

-- ✅ Scrapes **real-time financial news, stock feeds, and market reports**
+- ✅ Scrapes **real-time financial news and market reports** via Google Search API
-- ✅ Builds a **Neo4j knowledge graph** to model entities & relationships
+- ✅ Builds a **Neo4j knowledge graph** to capture financial entities & relationships
-- ✅ Embeds data using **OpenAI** and indexes it with **LlamaIndex**
+- ✅ Embeds documents using **HuggingFace sentence-transformers**
-- ✅ Answers financial queries using **GPT-4o + knowledge graph context**
+- ✅ Uses **LLaMA (local `.bin` model via `llama-cpp-python`)** for text generation
+- ✅ Leverages **LlamaIndex** to implement a robust Retrieval-Augmented Generation pipeline
-- ✅ Outputs structured, AI-generated **reports with insights & suggestions**
+- ✅ Generates structured, investor-ready **financial reports**

 ---